nitin-kumar-07/SQL_Querry_Generater/README.md

 ## Download And Run

-Download `Easy-SQL.exe` from the GitHub Releases page, then run it directly on Windows.
+Download `SQL Querry Generater.exe` from the GitHub Releases page, then run it directly on Windows.

 Before using the app, make sure: